-The duties and responsibilities of the Executive Director shall be as stated in Article VI.
-Section 1.
+The duties and responsibilities of the Executive Director shall be as stated in Article VI, Section 1.

-E. Councilors
+E. Council/Councilors

-1. Composition of Council The Council shall consist of twentyone members, three of whom shall be the officers of the Southern Medical Association: the President, the President-Elect, and the Immediate Past-President.
+1. Composition of Council.

+The Council shall consist of twenty- one members, three of whom shall be the officers of the Southern Medical Association: the President, the President-Elect, and the Immediate Past-President.
 One member shall be the President of the Southern Medical Association Alliance.
-The other seventeen shall be the Councilors. elected by one of the following states or district: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia or the District of Columbia, as provided in these Bylaws.
+The other seventeen shall be the Councilors, elected by one of the following states or district: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia or the District of Columbia, as provided in these Bylaws.
 The Council may expand by appointing ad hoc Councilors for a specified period of time and for the benefit and convenience of the Association with voting privileges as determined by the Council.
-The President and the President-Elect shall serve as Chairman and Vice-Chairman of the Council, respectively.
-The Executive Director or Chief Executive Officer is an Ex-Officio member of the Council
+The President and the President-Elect shall serve as Chairman and Vice- Chairman of the Council, respectively.
+The Executive Director or Chief Executive Officer is an Ex-Officio member of the Council.

-- Annual Meeting of Council
+2. Annual Meeting of Council

-a.The Annual Business Meeting of

-the Council shall be held at such

-time and place as may be set by the

-President and Council.

-- The Council will determine the number and frequency of Council Meetings.

-- 3. Quorum for Meetings of Council The quorum for any meeting of the Council shall be a majority of the voting members of Council.

-- 4. Council Authority

 - a.
+The Annual Business Meeting of the Council shall be held at such time and place as may be set by the President and Council. - b.
+The Council will determine the number and frequency of Council Meetings.

+3. Quorum for Meetings of Council

-The Council shall be the governing body of the Association.
+The quorum for any meeting of the Council shall be a majority of the voting members of Council.

+4. Council Authority
-b.
-The Council shall govern the Association in accordance with the laws of the State of Alabama and as stated in the Constitution, Bylaws,

-and Policy and Procedure Manual of
+- a.
+The Council shall be the governing body of the Association. - b.
+The Council shall govern the Association in accordance with the laws of the State of Alabama and as stated in the Constitution, Bylaws, and Policy and Procedure Manual of the Association. - c.
+The Council may: - i.
+Cause to be established Committees in accordance with these

-- the Association. c.
-The Council may: - 1.
-Cause to be established Committees in accordance with these bylaws and shall designate the President to appoint the members of such Committees. - 2.
-Be charged with the responsibility to cause to be conducted annually an audit of the financial affairs of the Association. - Establish policies and procedures for the conduct of the affairs of the Association. - Appoint an Executive Vice-President or Chief Executive Officer. - 5.
-Establish the fiscal year of the Association. - Any Councilor shall be subject to removal by the President upon the concurrence in that action of two-thirds of the members of the Council. - 5.
-Duties of Councilors - a.
-Councilors shall represent the State or the District in which the c.
-Each Councilor shall attend the meetings of the Council, including conference call meetings.
-Councilors shall be expected to attend all meetings of the Council unless there are extenuating circumstances approved by the President.
+- bylaws and shall designate the President to appoint the members of such Committees. - ii.
+Be charged with the responsibility to cause to be conducted annually an audit of the financial affairs of the Association. - iii Establish policies and procedures for the conduct of the affairs of the Association. - Appoint an Executive Vice- President or Chief Executive Officer. - v.
+Establish the fiscal year of the Association. - vi.
+Any Councilor shall be subject to removal by the President upon the concurrence in that action of two-thirds of the members of the Council.

+5. Duties of Councilors
-Councilor resides or practices. b.
-Each Councilor will represent the Association to the members in their State or District and seek to encourage membership in and participation in the activities of the Association.
-Each Councilor will perform their duties as described in the Policies & Procedures manual.

-d.
-Each Councilor shall perform such other duties as may be designated by their position and stipulated by the Council.
+- a.
+Councilors shall represent the State or the District in which the Councilor resides or practices. - b.
+Each Councilor will represent the Association to the members in their State or District and seek to encourage membership in and participation in the activities of the Association. - c.
+Each Councilor will perform their duties as described in the Policies & Procedures manual. - d.
+Each Councilor shall attend the meetings of the Council, including conference call meetings. - e.
+Councilors shall be expected to attend all meetings of the Council unless there are extenuating circumstances approved by the President. - f.
+Each Councilor shall perform such other duties as may be designated by their position and stipulated by the Council. - g.

-e.
 Councilors shall be responsible for developing leadership qualities in their state's leadership group to provide a continuum in councilor succession.